TrueWinter/blog/_posts/2020-08-17-how-and-why-i-created-my-own-comments-system.md

     });
 ```

+This will send a request to the API to retrieve the comments for this post, and then add those to the page.
 I initially did this with a mess of `document.createElement()` and `elem.appendChild()`, but rewrote it using [Preact](https://preactjs.com/), a lightweight React alternative.
 This reduced the amount of code needed while making it really easy to see how the code would be added to the page.
 As a in-browser replacement for JSX, I used [HTM](https://github.com/developit/htm).
 If you’re looking for the changes to the code made during this rewrite, you can find them [here](https://l.truewinter.dev/tw-comments-preact-rewrite).

 At this point, you should now have a working comments system.
 But it doesn’t really look that good, so you’ll need to add some CSS to fix that.